Sudden cardiac death of athletes

-It remains a difficult medical challenge to prevent the sudden cardiac death of athletes, typically defined as natural, unexpected death from cardiac arrest within one hour of the onset of collapse symptoms, excluding additional time on mechanical life support.
+The sudden cardiac death of athletes is typically defined as natural, unexpected death from cardiac arrest within one hour of the onset of collapse symptoms, excluding additional time on mechanical life support.
 (Wider definitions of sudden death are also in use, but not usually applied to the athletic situation.)
 Most causes relate to congenital or acquired cardiovascular disease with no symptoms noted before the fatal event.

 The prevalence of any single, associated condition is low, probably less than 0.3% of the population in the athletes' age group, and the sensitivity and specificity of common screening tests leave much to be desired.
 The single most important predictor is fainting or near-fainting during exercise, which should require detailed explanation and investigation.

-The victims include many well-known names, especially in professional soccer, and close relatives are often at risk for similar cardiac problems.
+The victims include many well-known names, especially in professional association football, and close relatives are often at risk for similar cardiac problems.

 Causes

 The sudden cardiac deaths of 387 young American athletes (under age 35) were analyzed in a 2003 medical review:

 While most causes of sudden cardiac death relate to congenital or acquired cardiovascular disease, an exception is commotio cordis, in which the heart is structurally normal but a potentially fatal loss of rhythm occurs because of the accident of timing of a blow to the chest.
 Its fatality rate is about 65% even with prompt CPR and defibrillation, and more than 80% without.

 Age 35 serves as an approximate borderline for the likely cause of sudden cardiac death.
 Before age 35, congenital abnormalities of the heart and blood vessels predominate.
 These are usually asymptomatic prior to the fatal event, although not invariably so.
 Congenital cardiovascular deaths are reported to occur disproportionately in African-American athletes.

 After age 35, acquired coronary artery disease predominates (80%), and this is true regardless of the athlete's former level of fitness.

 Various performance-enhancing drugs can increase cardiac risk, though evidence has been inconclusive about their involvement in sudden cardiac deaths.